Alcohol in Australia: Violence and harm

 Alcohol use disorder in Australia is associated with violence, drink driving, child neglect and abuse as well as absenteeism in the workplace.
-Alcohol is second to tobacco as the cause of preventable death and hospitalistion in Australia.
+Alcohol is second to tobacco as the cause of preventable death and hospitalisation in Australia.
 According to a report released by VicHealth and the Foundation for Alcohol Research and Education in 2014, an average of 15 Australians die each day due to alcohol, an increase of 62% within a decade.
 One recent estimate of the total cost of alcohol-related crime put the figure at $1.7 billion.

 A broad range of negative effects come with excessive alcohol consumption.
 Some of these include an increase in road and other accidents, crime, public and domestic violence, brain damage, liver disease, and the breakdown of social networks.
 Alcohol related police detentions account for approximately 39% of all crimes.
 Alcohol consumption relates to one in eight deaths of Australians under the age of 25.
 In 2013 five million Australians aged 14 or over (26%) reported being victim to an alcohol related incident.

 According to the 2010 National Drug Strategy Household Survey just over 8% of Australian adults reported being the victim of an alcohol-related assault.
 Between 2004 and 2008, Indigenous Australians died from disorders due to alcohol at a rate seven times greater than non-Indigenous Australians.
 Estimates obtained from police data show 70,000 Australians were the victim of an alcohol-related assault in 2005.
 Research has indicated about 10% of police time is devoted to dealing with incidents related to alcohol.

 In an effort to reduce alcohol intoxication by teenagers during schoolies week liquor retailers have had to hire extra security staff at popular schoolies locations.
 Parents supplying alcohol to minors in an unsupervised environment may incur penalties of up to $8,800 in Queensland.

 Solutions to binge drinking

 There are many initiatives, mainly funded by the federal government, to help resolve the binge drinking crisis.

-Drink Wise is a non-profit organisation founded by the alcohol industry in 2005.
+Drinkwise is a non-profit organisation founded by the alcohol industry in 2005.
 Dozens of scientists have vowed not to accept their funding as they lack transparency and independence stating in a joint media release Drinkwise "promotes ineffective interventions rather than measures known to be effective that reduce industry profits".

 Its main focus claims to be help bring about a healthier and safer drinking culture in Australia.
 Drink Wise provides information for managing teen drinking, binge drinking, drink driving, effects of alcohol on pregnancy and for school leavers.

 It fights against evidence based policies such as raising the tax on alcohol.

 Tackling Binge Drinking is a government program supported by the AFL, which promotes a healthy alcohol culture and addresses the risks of alcohol use in adolescence, mainly surrounding sport.

 DrugInfo is a website run by the Australian Drug Foundation to raise awareness of harms related to using drugs, including alcohol.